kongbiji/pcap_stat/README.md

 # pcap_stat
 Wireshark packet statistics program

-It is output similarly to Wireshark's Statistics > Conversations and Endpoints".
+It is output similarly to Wireshark's Statistics > Conversations and Endpoints.

 # How to use
 ```